 In the 1990s, a South American city is rocked by the imminent outbreak of a plague.
 While many attempt to flee the city, Dr Bernard Rieux sends his sick wife away and does his best to care ...
 See full summary »

-Jack McKee is a doctor with it all: he's successful, he's rich, and he has no problems.... until he is diagnosed with throat cancer.
+Jack McKee is a doctor with it all: he's successful, he's rich, extremely self centred and he has no problems.... until he is diagnosed with throat cancer.
 Now that he has seen medicine, ...
 See full summary »

 Josie elopes with Jack against her father's wishes.
 Her father follows her to the hotel where they are staying and forces Josie to go with him.
 Jack in turn follows resulting in an accident that leaves her father dead.
 Marty her brother, who was despised by their father over something he did years ago, sees Jack while grieving over his father and then follows him to Europe where they were fighting the war and was about to kill Jack, when something happened that prevented him.
 The next thing he knows is that the two of them are being decorated, and somehow the two of them become comrades in arms but when the war ends will their friendship continue or will Marty continue what he set out to do in the beginning?
 Written by